 f.
-Advertisers could claim reimbursement of excessive pay-per-click fees resulting from click fraud or other methods of artificially increasing advertising costs.
+Advertisers could claim reimbursement of excessive fees resulting from click fraud or other methods of artificially increasing advertising costs.

-In pay-per-click advertising, including paid search and content-linked advertising, a problem known as click fraud has arisen.
-Fees for pay-per-click advertising are determined by the number of times an advertising link is clicked by users.
-Click fraud is used to artificially inflate the number of clicks, thereby increasing pay-per-click advertising fees charged to advertisers.
-In the United States, major advertisers victimized by this type of fraud have brought class-action lawsuits against companies offering pay-per-click advertising products.
+In listing advertising, including paid search and content-linked advertising, a problem known as click fraud has arisen.
+Fees for listing advertising are determined by the number of times an advertising link is clicked by users.
+Click fraud is used to artificially inflate the number of clicks, thereby increasing listing advertising fees charged to advertisers.
+In the United States, major advertisers victimized by this type of fraud have brought class-action lawsuits against companies offering listing advertising products.
 Yahoo!
 JAPAN systematically and in some cases manually monitors and determines whether click fraud is occurring and, in cases where click fraud is detected, removes fraudulent clicks from the count for billing.
 Nonetheless, it is possible that a class-action lawsuit might be brought against the Group that might damage the brand image of Yahoo!
 JAPAN and have a negative impact on performance.